MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/use-kaizala-actions.md

 # Get work done with Kaizala Actions

-Kaizala makes it easy to connect and coordinate with your workers, wherever they are.
-Kaizala Actions let you manage work or collect data from individuals and groups, even if they’re not in your organization.
+Kaizala offers a wide range of action cards or mini apps that make your daily work management easy and efficient.
+You can use the out-of-the-box Action cards or create your own customized Kaizala Actions.
+Let’s get you started with some of the Kaizala Actions such as survey, attendance, and job that can help you get work done.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2JDVf]

-Get work done in three easy steps.

 ### Step 1 – Use a survey to collect data from the field

-Use the following steps to quickly create a survey to collect data from your workforce.
+Surveys are great for collecting data from the field.
+For example, getting daily sales data from your field sales team.

 1. In the group conversation, in the chat box at the bottom of the page, tap the paperclip icon.
 2. Select the **Survey** option, and enter the relevant details such as title.